joticajulian/steemexplorer/README.md

-# pulsar
+# Pulsar
-> Pulsar is a Vue.js web interface for the European Financial Transparency Gateway (EFTG) first Pan-European Blockchain.
+> Pulsar is the Vue.js web interface for the European Financial Transparency Gateway (EFTG) first Pan-European Blockchain.
 Currently serving the OAM and Investor pages

 ## Installation